nbrochec/realtimeIPTrecognition/README.md

 ### Training
 There are many different configurations for training your model.
 The only required argument is `--name`.
+To train your model use the following command.
 ```
 python train.py --name project_name
 ```